 - 4 small spears fresh pineapple diced

-- small 1-2 Persian cucumbers or other seedless cucumber, diced small
+- 2 small Persian cucumbers

 - 1 ripe avocado split, seeded, quartered then diced

-- 4-8 ounces of good goat cheese crumbled
+- 4-8 ounces goat cheese crumbled

 - With a rack placed at the center level, pre-heat the oven to 425 degrees.
 Trim the tops off the beets to about 1 inch.
 Wash and dry the beets and place on a double piece of heavy foil.
 Toss the beets with olive oil and sprinkle with salt and pepper.
 Wrap the beets up in the foil and place the packet on the center rack in the oven.
 Roast until beets are easily pierced with the tip of a paring knife, about 40 minutes depending on the size.